smucclaw/documentation/docs/transpilers-logical-english.rst

 The following explains how the ``L4->LE`` transpiler translates L4 to LE with examples.
 If you are in a rush, ignore the explanations and just skim the examples.

-This is meant to be a more intuitive discussion that's aimed at helping someone new to the Logical-English-y fragment of L4 get started with writing L4 that can transpile smoothly to Logical English;
+This is meant to be a more intuitive, high-level discussion that's aimed at helping someone new to the Logical-English-y fragment of L4 get started with writing L4 that can transpile smoothly to Logical English;
 for a more comprehensive and rigorous specification and discussion,